nhaar/CPOSTList/README.md

 - CPI
 - App

-Thus, if you want to create info for Penguin Chat, you'd create "Penguin Chat Info", and so on.
+Thus, if you want to create info for Penguin Chat, you'd create "pc", and so on.
 Planned medias for the future:
 - CPYT
 - CPTV